After the Divorce: Child Custody and Child Visitation in North Carolina

 - Each parent’s willingness and ability to promote a healthy and close relationship between the child and the other parent

-Getting the result you want
+Getting the Result you want

 If you believe the judge needs to consider a particular issue in making a child custody decision, you will have to raise the point through your North Carolina family law attorney.
-Your lawyer can demonstrate to the judge that this particular factor will have a critical influence on the wellbeing of your daughter or son after the divorce.
+Your lawyer can demonstrate to the judge that this particular factor will have a critical influence on the well-being of your daughter or son after the divorce.

 You need legal representation in a North Carolina child custody dispute to prevent the other side’s attorney from crushing your rights as a parent.
 Let us help you.
-Speaks Law Firm has experienced Wilmington divorce attorneys with solid records in achieving the results clients want in child visitation and custody cases.
+Speaks Law Firm has experienced Wilmington child custody attorneys with solid records in achieving the results clients want in child visitation and custody cases.
 Call us today at 910-341-7570 or toll-free at 877-593-4233 to see how we can work on your behalf.